Security in Managed Service for GitLab

 | Static Application Security Testing (SAST) |

-As Managed Service for GitLab develops, the list may change.
+As Managed Service for GitLab evolves, the tool list may change.

 Use of pipeline security examples